Medical Transcriptionist Resume Example

 You should always include your professional experience, focusing on editing accuracy, medical terminology, and transcription speed.
 Listing relevant certifications-like AHDI or RHDS-also helps you stand out.

 I also add an education section, since some roles want postsecondary training.
-If you have quality assurance or EMR software experience, highlight this in a dedicated section.
+If you have quality assurance or EMR software experience, highlight this in a dedicated section—skills that are also valued in an associate editor cover letter.
 This helps recruiters see your technical edge.

 I always stick to a clean, easy-to-read layout.
 Use consistent font sizes and keep margins at about one inch.
 This helps recruiters scan your resume fast.